Dushyantgoswami/docs/docs/validate/rollapps/upgrade.md

 ### 3. Software upgrade

 Now it is time to upgrade the software.
-Go to the GitHub repository that maintains the versions [here] and run:
+Go to the GitHub repository that maintains the versions [here](https://github.com/dymensionxyz/testnets) and run (replacing `<version>`):

 ```bash
 git checkout <version> && git pull